googleapis/github-repo-automation/README.md

 ## List of tools included

-If you're not familiar with Node.js development you can still use `approve-pr.js` as it does not require writing any Javascript code.
-Before running the script, make sure you have Node.js version 8+ installed (e.g. from [here](https://nodejs.org/en/)) and available in your `PATH`, and install the required dependencies:
+If you're not familiar with Node.js development you can still use the tools included as they don't require writing any Javascript code.
+Before running the scripts, make sure you have Node.js version 8+ installed (e.g. from [here](https://nodejs.org/en/)) and available in your `PATH`, and install the required dependencies: